“Holy fuck,” Peter breathed.

 [Hang on.]
 Kora hissed.

-She roared out a melodic syllable; it lit her chest with star-core glimmer, then flashed up her throat and through her mouth, lighting her cheeks and transforming her eyes into blazing supernovas.
-The radiant discharge pulsed from her lips and shot a hundred yards down, forming into a swirling nexus lined with a symmetrical chain of runes and glyphs.
+She roared out a melodic syllable that lit her chest with star-core glimmer.
+The luminous flash racewd up her throat and through her mouth, lighting her cheeks and transforming her eyes into blazing supernovas.
+It pulsed from her lips and shot a hundred yards down, forming into a swirling nexus lined with a symmetrical chain of runes and glyphs.

 [THAT’S OUR EXIT!]
 Kora shouted.
 [HELP ME PUSH!]